Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/misc/Verilog.md

 Notice how it takes all inputs and outputs in the params.
 And each "function" inside takes the output variable to assign to as the final param.

-Or we can use the weird verilog syntax instead of explicit gates where:
+Or we can use the weird verilog syntax instead of explicit gates (bitwise) where:

 1. not = ~
 2. and = &